jobbflykt/x509-mode/README.md

 **s** which calls asn1parse with the flag "-strparse N".

 Where *N* is the offset at the current line. -strparse is used to parse BIT STRINGs and OCTET STRINGs as.
-The offset *N* is calculated differently for -strparse and -offset.
+The offset *N** is calculated differently for -strparse and -offset.

+Also in x509-asn1-mode,

+**x** toggles viewing the underlying binary data in a hexl buffer.

+Movement in the x509-asn1-mode buffer is reflected in the hexl-buffer (inspired by rmsbolt-mode).

 ## Installation